hpiercehoffman/AC215_FlavorFusion/README.md

 ### Additional Ansible and Kubernetes Setup ###
 (Add info about setting up secrets, ssh auth, and inventory.yml)

+### Notebooks ###
+This directory contains code which doesn't belong to a specific container:
+- `pruning_evaluation.ipynb`: Code to evaluate and compute benchmark statistics for a base versus pruned model.
+- [Add notebook for Ethnicolr classification]

 # References #